3l5a/audio_player/README.md

 - display of album cover, artist and song currently playing
 - progress and volume bars
 - mute functionality

-I couldn't implement (for lack of time) :
 - sorting by artist, album and duration

 See attached file for 1st design and storyboard (I've updated the design a bit since) :